- Who are we

-3. "Award(s) of Merit or Honorary Membership” (restricted to TAA individual and employees of corporate members).
+3. "Award(s) of Merit” (restricted to TAA individual and employees of corporate members).

 In addition, nominations for "National Awards” (CBEs, OBEs MBEs etc.) can be made to the Chairman of the Honours Panel, who will consider nominations received and submit proposals to the UK Government.